Jamondixon/Jamondixon/README.md

 ### 👋  Hi my name is Jamon Dixon and I am a Full-stack Software Engineer.
 After feeling unfufilled in my previous career path, I have decided to switch gears and follow a new path into technology.
-I'd love to make use of my ability to learn fast and adapt to my surroundings, all while feeling like I am making a difference.
-My goal is to create beautifully useful applications for people from all walks of life, and have fun while I do it! 👋
+I'd love to make use of my ability to learn fast and adapt to my surroundings, while making a difference in people's lives.
+My goal is to create beautifully useful applications for people from all walks of life and have fun while I do it! 👋

 ![GithubHeader](https://user-images.githubusercontent.com/75591609/119280692-b731bc80-bbef-11eb-8c38-d892dc798ccd.png)